-Salmon rub ingredients:
+Salmon rub ingredients and notes:

-- You can use either light or dark brown sugar for this salmon rub.
+- You can use light or dark brown sugar for this salmon rub.
 (The only difference between light and dark brown sugar is the amount of molasses.
 Dark brown sugar contains more molasses than light brown sugar and yields a slightly deeper flavor in this spice rub.)

 How long should the dry rub sit on the salmon?